 This month I attended an ultrasound conference held by Canon which focused on mitral regurgitation.
 I have learnt a lot of things in the conference such as the speed of regurgitation cannot be used to determine the severity of regurgitation.
-It can be misunderstood very easily thinking that the faster the regurgitation speed is, the severer the case is, but in reality it is often the opposite since the speed partly depends on how big the gap of the mitral valve is, so if the gap is bigger (i.e. more serious case), the speed of regurgitation will be slower since the pressure difference between the ventricle and the atrium is smaller.
+It can be misunderstood very easily thinking that the faster the regurgitation speed is, the severer the case is, but in reality, it is often the opposite since the speed partly depends on how big the gap of the mitral valve is, so if the gap is bigger (i.e. more serious case), the speed of regurgitation will be slower since the pressure difference between the ventricle and the atrium is smaller.
 So in more serious cases, the regurgitation speed is often slower.
-Also, septum movement should also be taken note of, because if a lot of blood rush back to the ventricle, it will expand and causing the septum to fibrillate, which is an evidence of more serious mitral regurgitation.
+Also, septum movement should also be taken note of, because if a lot of blood rushes back to the ventricle, it will expand and causing the septum to fibrillate, which is evidence of more serious mitral regurgitation.
 Moreover, I learnt about measuring proBNP to determine the heart condition in cats during my summer internship, and in this conference, I learnt that ANP is a better measurement than proBNP.
-BNP is secreted by the ventricle and has a high species specificity, so the test kits is species specific.
+BNP is secreted by the ventricle and has a high species specificity, so the test kits are species-specific.
 But if you want to measure the atrium condition to determine the risk of mitral regurgitation, ANP is a better choice because it is secreted by the atrium, and its species specificity is very low so that you can use human laboratory kits to test dog/cat ANP.

 As for my hospital internship, I observed a tympanic bulla surgery which took 4 hours to complete.
-It was a cat having signs of fluid in the tympanic bulla after CT scanning, so the doctor need to approach the bulla ventrally and drill a hole to drain the fluid/pus.
+It was a cat having signs of fluid in the tympanic bulla after CT scanning, so the doctor needs to approach the bulla ventrally and drill a hole to drain the fluid/pus.
 The doctor thought the surgery would be completed quickly because there were only a few steps and was relatively simple in the videos he watched beforehand regarding this surgery.
 However it was a strenuous task because there are a lot of muscle layers ventral to the tympanic bulla and also a lot of important structures are present such as the jugular vein and artery, the salivary glands and different nerves.
-In the end it took 3 hours in order to reach the tympanic bulla and after that the surgery was completed quickly.
-Being a surgeon is even more difficult than being an internist because even if you were well prepared for a surgery, you can never predict what would happen during the course and you can only improvise base on your knowledge and experience, while being an internist you have more time to think and make plans and most cases the complications can be controlled and reduced by reducing the drug dose.
+In the end, it took 3 hours in order to reach the tympanic bulla and after that, the surgery was completed quickly.
+Being a surgeon is even more difficult than being an internist because even if you were well prepared for surgery, you can never predict what would happen during the course and you can only improvise base on your knowledge and experience while being an internist you have more time to think and make plans and most cases the complications can be controlled and reduced by reducing the drug dose.

 During my large animal surgical class, the lecturer used the skull of a horse to demonstrate equine dental surgery.
-In addition, he demonstrated procedures on bovine tumour and fistula-in-ano.
+In addition, he demonstrated procedures on bovine tumours and fistula-in-ano.
 This process requires a cut into the stomach tumour, and install a tube into it, allowing the vet to check the stomach content directly in future checkups, or extraction of gastric fluid secretion in urgent cases.

 Then the second half of December is all exam preps for the upcoming January exams.

 With limited resources at the shelter, all the steps were done solely by the vet without any help from vet nurses.
-The experienced vet carried out all steps skilfully and carefully.
-The most amazing thing is that, he only took a few seconds to remove the ovary and uterus from a hole of just 5 cm in length!
+The experienced vet carried out all steps skillfully and carefully.
+The most amazing thing is that he only took a few seconds to remove the ovary and uterus from a hole of just 5 cm in length!
 It is never an easy task to identify the ovary and uterus among so many organs in the peritoneal cavity!
 The vet really did an awesome job and is worth learning from!